horacephair/horacephair.github.io/text.markdown

 >
 > It will happen largely at 4407 NE 8th Ave.
 Some will inevitably spill out into the rest of Portland, because we are generous and tipsy and like to explore.
 Our interns have helpfully stocked the map above with some relevant geographically-tied data.
 They've also stocked the plan below with some relevant time-related data.

+Contribute to the success of this campaign!
+Bring <a href=#reading">literature</a> and consider a <a href="#saucing">sauce contribution</a> for Saturday night.
+Feel free to tip the bands.
+Treat our neighbors as you would like them to treat us.

 # <a name="days"></a>The days of the week go round and round
 <table width="80%" cellspacing="0" cellpadding="3"><tr><th>Span</th><th>Things</th><th>Place</th></tr>
 <tr><th>Friday night</th><td>Arrivals<br />